 Most OECD countries have enjoyed large gains in life expectancy over the past decades, thanks to improvements in living conditions, public health interventions and progress in medical care.
 Life expectancy at birth in Iceland stands at 82 years, two years above the OECD average of 80 years.
 Life expectancy for women is 84 years, compared with 81 for men, a smaller difference than the average OECD gender gap of six years with a life expectancy of 83 years for women and 77 years for men.

 Higher life expectancy is generally associated with higher healthcare spending per person, although many other factors have an impact on life expectancy (such as living standards, lifestyles, education and environmental factors).
-Total health spending accounts for 9.3% of GDP in Iceland, slightly below the OECD average of 9.5%.
-At 3309 USD, health spending per person in Iceland is also close to the OECD average of 3268 USD.
-Between 2000 and 2009, total health spending in Icelandincreased in real terms by 3.6% per year on average, a slower growth rate than the OECD average of 4.7%, and decreased by 1.4% in 2009 and 7.5% in 2010.
+Total health spending accounts for 9.0% of GDP in Iceland, slightly below the OECD average of 9.4%.
+At 3 305 USD, health spending per person in Iceland is also close to the OECD average of 3 322 USD.
+Between 2000 and 2011, total health spending in Iceland increased in real terms by 1.8% per year on average, a slower growth rate than the OECD average of 4.0%, and decreased by 7.5% in 2010 and was 0% in 2011.

 Throughout the OECD, tobacco consumption and excessive weight gain remain two important risk factors for many chronic diseases.
-In Iceland, the proportion of smokers among adults has been reduced from 33.0% in 1987 to 14.3% today, below the OECD average of 21.1%.
+In Iceland, the proportion of smokers among adults has been reduced from 33.0% in 1987 to 14.3% today, below the OECD average of 20.9% and one of the lowest rates among OECD countries.
 In many OECD countries, large proportions of the population are overweight or obese.
-In Iceland, the obesity rate among adults based on self-reported height and weight – is 21.0%, higher than the OECD average of 17.8%.
+In Iceland, the obesity rate among adults based on self-reported height and weight – is 21.0%, higher than the OECD average of 17.2%.
 Obesity’s growing prevalence foreshadows increases in the occurrence of health problems (such as diabetes, cardiovascular diseases and asthma), and higher health care costs in the future.

-When asked, “How is your health in general?”
-77% of people in Iceland reported to be in good health, much higher than the OECD average of 69%.
+When asked, “How is your health in general?”78% of people in Iceland reported to be in good health, much higher than the OECD average of 69%.
 Despite the subjective nature of this question, answers have been found to be a good predictor of people’s future health care use.
 Gender, age and social status may affect answers to this question.
-On average in OECD countries, men are more likely to report good health than women, with an average of 71% for men and 66% for women.
+On average in OECD countries, men are more likely to report good health than women, with an average of 72% for men and 67% for women.
 In Iceland, the average is 79% for men and 76% women.
 Not surprisingly, older people report poorer health, as do those who are unemployed, or who have less education or income.
-About 85% of the top 20% of the adult population in Iceland rated their health as ‘good’ or ‘very good’, compared to about 73% for the bottom 20%.
+About 85% of adults with a disposable income in the top 20% in Iceland rated their health as ‘good’ or ‘very good’, compared to about 74% for those with a disposable income in the bottom 20%.